WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 This `suggestion` will then be _automatically_ passed to the `onChange` handler to create **the next link value**.

 As a result of the above, this prop is often used to allow on-the-fly creation of new entities (eg: `Posts`, `Pages`) based on the text the user has entered into the link search UI.
-As an example, the Navigation Block uses `createSuggestion` to create Pages on fly from within the Block itself.
+As an example, the Navigation Block uses `createSuggestion` to create Pages on the fly from within the Block itself.